Can Cats Eat Tapioca? Nutrition Facts & Safety Guide

 Will My Cat Die If They Eat Tapioca?

-No. Your cat is not in danger if you found them face-first in your cup of tapioca pudding.
-The bigger worry in your cat eating tapioca isn’t the pearls themselves.
+No. Your cat is not in danger if you find them face first in your cup of tapioca pudding.
+A bigger worry of your cat eating tapioca isn’t the pearls themselves.
 A common and trendy drink, Boba tea, uses tapioca pearls to add an extra dimension to the tea.
 Tea is very dangerous for cats since it’s naturally caffeinated, and caffeine is extremely dangerous.

 In both cases, you are going to be far more worried about your cat consuming the thing that the tapioca pearls are in than the tapioca pearls themselves.

 Now, this doesn’t mean that tapioca is healthy for cats.
 If they’re consuming any tapioca at all, they should be consuming very little of it.
-Tapioca absorbs liquids which can lead to dehydration or constipation.
-It’s also made of starch, sugar, and carbohydrates which is horrendous nutrition for any creature, let alone an obligate carnivore.
+It’s also made of starch, sugar, and carbohydrates, which is horrendous nutrition for any creature, let alone an obligate carnivore.

 Cat Nutrition Made Simple

 Cats are obligate carnivores.
-Obligate carnivores—sometimes referred to as “hypercarnivores—eat a diet of at least 70% animal proteins in the wild.
-A cats’ diet in captivity needs to be at least 30% proteins on a dry matter basis to keep them healthy, and they need a carbohydrate content of less than 25%.
+Obligate carnivores—sometimes referred to as hypercarnivores—eat a diet of at least 70% animal proteins in the wild.
+Commercially available cat food for cats under human care needs to be at least 26% proteins for adults and 30% for kittens.
+These are the minimal percentages (on a dry-matter basis) to keep them healthy.
+Also, while not officially recognized, cat diets should ideally have a carbohydrate content of less than 25%.

 Carbohydrates are a good form of fast energy for people and can even be healthy for cats on a small scale.
 However, they’re not nutritionally dense for these true carnivores, and they don’t derive the same amount of nutrients that people or dogs would.

-Tapioca starch has become a common ingredient in grain-free cat foods, particularly dry kibble foods.
-Since the starch is used as a binding ingredient for kibble, it will be hard to avoid it entirely in kibble foods.
+Tapioca starch has become a common ingredient in grain-free cat foods, particularly wet foods.
+It’s typically used as a texturizer and thickening ingredient.
+The starch is also used as a binding ingredient for kibble.

 Tapioca Starch: The Good, the Bad, and the Ugly